1-4 Basic concepts

 Below the image observe the figure of a hand holding a mouse.
 This means that a special effect caused by the position of the mouse cursor will help you to recognize some structures of this organ.

-Placing the mouse cursor over the image or clicking on the image you will distinguish the cytoplasm – in pink – and the nuclei in blue.
+Placing the mouse cursor over the image or clicking on the image will distinguish the cytoplasm – in pink – and the nuclei in blue.